-Wenatchee Helicopter Longline Accident - August 11
+Wenatchee Helicopter Longline Accident (Washington) – August 11, 2004

 This Day in History is a brief summary of a powerful learning opportunity and is not intended to second guess or be judgmental of decisions and actions.
-Put yourself in the following situation as if you do not know what the outcome will be.
+Put yourself in the following situation as if you do not know the outcome.
 What are the conditions?
 What are you thinking?
 What are YOU doing?

 - When you and your crew are sizing up a potential cargo drop zone, what are some methods to estimate tree and obstacle height?

-L – A pilots’ ability to see their surroundings is fairly limited, especially when looking down at an external load.
+L – A pilot’s ability to see their surroundings is fairly limited, especially when looking down at an external load.
 The ability of the ground personnel to see the helicopter in relation to the surrounding hazards can often be better.
-When a helicopter pilot is working with an external load, consider yourself and your crew to be a “Lookout” for that pilot just as you would other members of your crew.
+When a helicopter pilot is working with an external load, consider yourself and your crew to be a Lookout for that pilot just as you would other members of your crew.
 Watch the main rotor and tail rotor, not just the load.
-When any hazard encroaches on the safety circle (zone) communicate it immediately.
+When any hazard encroaches on the safety circle (zone), communicate it immediately.
 Never assume that the pilot sees it or that someone else will say something.
-IF YOU SEE SOMETHING…SAY SOMETHING.
+IF YOU SEE SOMETHING, SAY SOMETHING.

 C – You and your crew must be able to communicate with the pilot by radio.
 Before the helicopter arrives at your site, brief the pilot on hazards including trees and their estimated height.
 It is generally considered better to over-estimate the height than to under-estimate it.

-Incident Response Pocket Guide (IRPG), PMS 461
+- NWCG Incident Response Pocket Guide (IRPG), PMS 461

-NWCG Standards for Helicopter Operations, PMS 510
+- NWCG Standards for Helicopter Operations, PMS 510

-RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)
+- RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

-Wildland Fire Lessons Learned Center
+- Wildland Fire Lessons Learned Center

-Have an idea?
-Have feedback?
-Share it.
+Have an idea or feedback?